numba/numba/docs/source/extending/overloading-guide.rst

 * :download:`myjitmodule2.py </extending/myjitmodule2.py>`
 * :download:`test_myjitmodule2.py </extending/test_myjitmodule2.py>`

-Implementing ``overload`` for NumPy functions
+Implementing ``@overload``s for NumPy functions
 =============================================

-Numba has strong support for NumPy because it provides ``jit`` compatible re-implementations of NumPy functions.
-In such cases ``overload`` is a very convenient option, however there are a few additional things to watch out for.
+Numba supports NumPy through the provision of ``jit`` compatible re-implementations of NumPy functions.
+In such cases ``overload`` is a very convenient option for writing such implementations, however there are a few additional things to watch out for.

 * The Numba implementation should match the NumPy implementation as closely as feasible with respect to accepted types, arguments, raised exceptions and